-AWS account to save WAR Progress - If you selected the toggle switch, this determines which AWS account the workload is written to.
+AWS account to save WAFR progress — Select the AWS account your workload will be written to.

-AWS Account(s) - The AWS Account(s) where the resources for your workload live.
+AWS account to pull resources from — Select the AWS Account(s) where the resources for your workload live.
 All your AWS account associated with nOps will be shown in this list.

-Environment - This defaults to production and defines the environment from an AWS perspective.
+Select Environment — This defaults to PRODUCTION and defines the environment from an AWS perspective.
 Note: Sanctioned Well-Architected Framework Reviews should always be performed on a production workload.
 You also have the option to create and select a custom environment.

 Description — A text description of your workload.

 Defining the Workload Query

-After you have entered the metadata for the workload, click the gray bar that says, “**Specify Workload Resource”**.
-This allows the query builder to slide into view. nOps allows you to specify rules that define which resources will be added to the workload.
-You can change the default settings and specify the filters using the drop-downs.
+The nOps query builder allows you to specify rules that define which resources will be added to the workload.
+You can change the default settings and specify the filters using the drop-downs:

-Regions - The regions that nOps will pull resources from.
+Regions — Select the region(s) that nOps will pull resources from.
 This setting defaults to All.

-AWS Managed Services - The AWS services that nOps will include in your workload.
+AWS Managed Services — Select the AWS service(s) that nOps will include in your workload.
 This setting defaults to All.

 Click “Save” to create your workload.